About - Staff

 Married to the lovely Lucille Harms Toews, Darrel enjoys sharing the journey with three adult children and as Opa to three young grandsons.
 Lucille and Darrel celebrated their 25th anniversary by participating in an Anabaptist tour in Europe, and also more recently have taken an eco-tour through Australia and New Zealand.
 Appreciative of good literature, music, drama and stimulating conversation, Darrel also enjoys dancing, sports of all kinds, and remaining abreast of both past and current world movements shaping our collective human experiences.
 Still longing for love to infuse the world…

-Phil Campbell-Enns, Pastor of Youth & Young Adults
+Phil Campbell-Enns, Associate Pastor

 As a youth ministry veteran of 13 years, I continue to love hanging out with teens, watching them mature, and seeing their faith in God grow.
 At its best, I believe that youth ministry models the right amount of worship, study, prayer, Christian service and fun for the rest of the church.
 Finding that balance is tricky.
 But when you find it, ministering, and forming friendships, with youth is amazing!
 Beyond life at church, my heart belongs to the home team – my wife Heather, and daughters Ava and Lia.
 Collectively they are my anchor, my rock, my joy, and my delight.
 Nothing better than ending a day by watching a little Food TV as a family.
 When I’ve got a bit of time to myself, my interests include playing guitar, building guitars, writing the occasional song, going for a jog, and reading.
 Like I said, finding that balance is tricky.
 But one day it will happen!
 Vices include South American yerba tea, strong coffee, and deep fried foods.
 As always, the balance is tricky!